-City of Taylor Water/Wastewater and Street Reconstruction
+City of Taylor Water/Wastewater and Street Reconstruction Activity 88

 Accomplishments: Construction on West 3rd Street from Vance to Howard in Taylor, TX.
 6732 square yards of recycled pavement (12" deep with cement), 6120 square yards of 2.5" HMAC, 1355 linear feet of curb and gutter replacement, 340 linear feet of 8" wastewater main, 1750 linear feet of wastewater service lines with clean-outs at right of way, 2500 linear feet of 8" C900 water main, 1050 linear feet of water service lines 6 water valves and fittings, 3 wastewater manholes, 2840 linear feet of trench protection, 7 fire hydrants and associated appurtenances.
-Project is nearing completion and is expected to be completed in March-April 2021.
+Project is complete.
+This is the final time this project will be reported in a CAPER.